What is punting?

 The clubs offer both regular training and one-off outings, as well as an array of social events throughout the year.
 Once you've got the hang of the basics, new punters are encouraged to have a go at a novice race in one of the many inter-club regattas that take place on weekends through the summer.

-The highlight of the annual racing season is the Amateur Championships, organised by the TPC each August.
-The event has been held almost every year since 1886, and takes place on the east bank of the Thames in Maidenhead, just south of the railway bridge at the end of River Road (SL6 0BG).
+The traditional highlight of the annual racing season was always the Amateur Championships, organised by the TPC each August.
+The event was first held in 1886, and for most of the last century has taken place on the east bank of the Thames in Maidenhead, just south of the railway bridge at the end of River Road (SL6 0BG).